Sefadzi/ShadaNet/README.md

 # ShadaNet
-CNN Fashion image classification with using Keras with Tensorflow backend
+CNN Fashion image classification using Keras with Tensorflow backend